pruperting/lastupdate/README.md

 2021-02-14 Well, its later on and after some Valentines day chocolate, I've actually got a working plugin.
 Its ugly as sin as the commit says, but it works with new plays and then doesn't overright when run again.
 It's really kinda neat.

+2021-02-15 First attemp at adding in feature to sync loved tracks with beets, by rating each track as a 1 in beets using ratings tag